GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

   - **Metric**: packetbeat-* - count of *http.response.status_code*
   - **Threshold**: 400 over 5 minutes
   - **Vulnerability Mitigated**: Brute Force Attacks (Error codes over 400 and below 500 indicate a client error response)
-  - **Reliability**: While it is possible to get an occasional 400 error, having multiple 400+ errors in succession could indicate a brute force attack.
-I would say this is a high reliability alert.
+  - **Reliability**: http.response.status_code is returned whenever a request is sent to the site.
+Normally these requests consist of GET or POST types.
+Depending on the request, a status code is returned indicating success or failure of the request.
+When a high number of status codes are returned in a short window of time, that may be an indication of a brute force / password attack.
+This is a highly reliable alert and should not return a high number of fasle-positives.

 #### Name of HTTP Request Size